Tiger Island

 Three subspecies extinct

 With three subspecies already extinct, the plight of the tiger is a serious problem largely caused by humans in three major ways: hunting, poaching and destruction of the habitat.
+At the current rate of poaching and habitat loss, it is estimated that tigers in the wild could completely disappear within the next ten years.

 We're their voice